yokharian/IA-Sales-Agent/docs/prd.md

-# Product Requirements Document: Local RAG Helper (FAISS + HuggingFace)
+# Product Requirements Document: Local RAG Helper (ChromaDB + HuggingFace)

 ## 1. Product Overview

 ### 1.1 Purpose

 Provide a simple, local-first helper to retrieve the most relevant context from a user's document collection.
-The system builds embeddings using a local HuggingFace model and performs similarity search with FAISS to return the top matching chunks for a query.
+The system builds embeddings using a local HuggingFace model and performs similarity search with ChromaDB to return the top matching chunks for a query.
 It intentionally does not call an LLM to generate answers; instead it returns the concatenated relevant context.

 ### 1.2 Target Users